labthings/labthings-fastapi/docs/source/index.rst

    core_concepts.rst
    quickstart.rst

+   apidocs/index

 api.rst

 `labthings-fastapi` implements a Web of Things interface for laboratory hardware using Python.
 This is a ground-up rewrite of python-labthings_, replacing Flask 1 and Marshmallow with FastAPI and Pydantic.
 It is the underlying framework for v3 of the `OpenFlexure Microscope software <https://gitlab.com/openflexure/openflexure-microscope-server/>`_.

 Features include:

 * Alignment with the `W3C Web of Things <https://www.w3.org/WoT/>`_ standard (see :doc:`core_concepts`)
-    - `Thing`s are classes, with properties and actions defined exactly once
+    - Things are classes, with properties and actions defined exactly once
     - Various improvements to TD generation and validation with `pydantic`
 * Cleaner API
     - Datatypes of action input/outputs and properties are defined with Python type hints